palsboll-rug/global_change_biology_2022/README.md

 #### 4\_1\_STAIRWAY\_scripts

+The scripts used for the RAD based analyses.

 #### 4\_2\_RAD\_ID\_files

+The list of RAD sample identification IDs.

 #### 4\_3\_STAIRWAY\_blueprint\_files

+The blueprints used for generating the STAIRWAY (ver.
+2.0 beta) plots presented in the paper.

 #### 4\_4\_RAD\_data\_information

-The blueprints used for generating the STAIRWAY (ver.
-2) plots presented in the paper

-Each blue print file contains:
-Total number of sites, including monomorphic sites (line 5) The folded site frequency spectrum (line 7).
-Additional information is included as well, such as the employed mutation rate (line 16) and generation time (line 17).
+The RAD data set information.

 January 6th, 2022